Building accessible places

 New buildings must comply with the National Construction Code and the Disability (Access to Premises-Buildings) Standards when they are constructed.
 Older buildings must comply with these standards when the owner, person or business using the building carries out major renovations or changes.

-The Australian Human Rights Commission publishes advisory notes on access to premises to help developers construct new buildings and facilities that meet requirements in the Disability Discrimination Act 1992.
+The Australian Human Rights Commission publishes standards, guidelines, advisory notes and frequently asked questions on access to premises to help developers construct new buildings and facilities that meet requirements in the Disability Discrimination Act 1992.

 Universal design supports an approach to building and house design that caters to the needs of people with all abilities in the community.